 Even though vitamin B12 is water-soluble, it doesn’t exit your body quickly like other water-soluble vitamins.
 B12 is stored in your liver, kidneys and other body tissues, and as a result, a deficiency may not show itself for a number of years.

-This time lag is a serious concern, because after about seven years of B12 deficiency, irreversible brain damage can result.
+This time lag is a serious concern, because after about

 Other symptoms of long-term, chronic B12 deficiency can include:

 - Female fertility and childbearing problems

 - Heart disease and cancer

 Why Vitamin B12 is Essential?